 Who can get gum bleaching?

-Advanced gum disease can also cause discoloration of the gums, and in these cases, laser gum depigmentation may not be an appropriate treatment.
+Candidates for laser gum depigmentation Miami Beach are those who have excess melanin in their gums, resulting in brown patches.
+Laser gum depigmentation may not be an appropriate treatment for patients with discoloration due to advanced gum disease.
 In more serious cases of periodontal disease, surgery may be necessary to remove the damaged tissue and restore the gums to a healthy state.

 If you are considering gum depigmentation Miami, your gums must be in good shape before treatment.
 If you’ve had gum disease, your periodontist will most likely recommend antibiotics or deep cleaning to clear up the infection first.
-It’s a good idea to let your dentist know about any medications you’re on or any health conditions you have, whether you think they have something to do with the dark patch of gum tissue or not
+It’s a good idea to let your dentist know about any medications you’re on or any health conditions you have, whether you think they have something to do with the dark patch of gum tissue or not.

 Laser Gum Depigmentation Side Effects